 "This is the envelope," he continued.
-"The post-mark is London-eastern division.
-Within are the very words which were upon my father's last message: 'K. K. K.'; and then 'Put the papers on the sundial.'"
+"The postmark is London-eastern division.
+Within are the very words which were upon my father's last message.
+'K. K. K.'; and then 'Put the papers on the sun-dial."

-- "What have you done?" asked Holmes.
+"What have you done?" asked

-- " Nothing."

-- "Nothing?"
+Holmes.

+"Nothing."
+"Nothing'?"
-- "To tell the truth"-he sank his face into his thin, white

-hands-"I have felt helpless.
+"To tell the truth"-he sank his face into his thin, white hands-" I have felt helpless.
 I have felt like one of those poor rabbits when the snake is writhing towards it.
 I seem to be in the grasp of some resistless, inexorable evil, which no foresight and no precautions can guard against."

-"Tut! tut!" cried Sherlock Holmes.
-"You must act, man, or you are lost.
+"Tut!
+Tut!" cried Sherlock olmes.
+"You must act, man, or Holmes. you are lost.
 Nothing but energy can save you.
-This is no time for despair."
+This is no time for

+despair."

-"I have seen the police."
+I have seen the police."

-" Ah!"
+"Ah?"

-"But they listened to my story with a smile.
-I am convinced that the inspector has formed the opinion that the letters are all practical jokes, and that the deaths of my relations were really accidents, as the jury stated, and were not to be connected with the warnings."
+"But they listened to my story with I am convinced that the inspector has formed the opinion that the letters are all practical jokes, and that the deaths of my relations were really accidents, as the jury stated, and were not to be connected with the warnings,"

 Holmes shook his clenched hands in the air.
+"Incredible imbecility!"

-"Incredible imbecility!" he cried.
+he cried.

 "They have, however, allowed me a policeman, who may remain in the house with me."
 "Has he come with you to-night?"
 "No. His orders were to stay in the house."
 Again Holmes raved in the air.

 "Why did you come to me?" he said; "and, above all, why did you not come at once?"
 "I did not know.
-It was only to-day that I spoke to Major Prendergast about my troubles, and was advised by him to come to you."

-"It is really two days since you had the letter.
-We should have acted before this.
-You have no further evidence, I suppose, than that which you have placed before us-no suggestive detail which might help us?"
+It was only to-day that I spoke to Major Prendergast about my trouble, and was advised by him to come to you." " It is really two days since you had We should have acted the letter. before this.
+You have no further evidence, I suppose, than that which you have placed before us-no suggestive detail which might help us."
 "There is one thing," said John Openshaw.
-He rummaged in his coat pocket, and drawing out a piece of discolored, blue-tinted paper, he laid it out upon the table.
-"I have some remembrance," said he, "that on the day when my uncle burned the papers I observed that the small, unburned margins which lay amid the ashes were of this particular color-

-I found this single sheet upon the floor of his room, and I am inclined to think that it may be one of the papers which has, perhaps, fluttered out from among the others, and in that way have escaped destruction.
+He rummaged in his coat pocket, and drawing out a piece of discoloured, blue-tinted paper, he laid it out upon the table.
+"I have some remembrance," said he, "that on the day when my uncle burned the papers I observed that the small, unburned margins which lay amid the ashes were of this particular colour. found this single sheet upon the floor of his room, and I am inclined to think that it may be one of the papers which has, perhaps, fluttered out from among the others, and in that way have escaped destruction.
 Beyond the mention of pips, I do not see that it helps us much.
 I think myself that it is a page from some private diary.
 The writing is undoubtedly my uncle's."
 Holmes moved the lamp, and we both bent over the sheet of paper, which showed by its ragged edge that it had indeed been torn from a book.
-It was headed, "March, 1869," and beneath were the following enigmatical notices:
+It was headed "March, 1869," and beneath were the following enigmatical notices :- "4th.
+Hudson came.
+Same old platform.